 The show’s producers say it will be a mixture of ‘The Real World’, ‘Army Wives’, and ‘Flavor of Love’.

 “Most of the public has no idea of the hardships our servicemen go through, and we intend to bring some light to the situation,” said Producer Antonio Mora.
 “We’ll show you what it’s really like and who these men are — the Specialist getting busted down for showing up to PT drunk, the old, angry Sergeant First Class that hates everyone and everything, and the loving, caring Platoon Leader, filling out stacks of paperwork 95% of the time and then leading his men through turbulent times the other 5%.”

 The platoon leader believes it will be a great experience for the men, the Army, and for himself.
-Wearing his Stetson, silver spurs, saber, and mirrored aviator glasses, Second Lieutenant Alan Johnson spoke candidly about the show:
+Wearing his Stetson, silver spurs, saber, and mirrored aviator glasses, 2nd Lt.
+Alan Johnson spoke candidly about the show:

 “The Navy had Top Gun in the eighties.
 The Marines have Jarhead.
 The Air Force — I guess they can claim Office Space,” referencing popular films of the past.
 “Now we have ‘Army Lives’.
 Just think about how my resume will look when I get out.”

 Sources within the Department of Defense say that the reality show will premiere this fall, and was designed with recruiting goals in mind.
 Early test audiences made up of only civilians have been highly receptive.